Jonathan Friedland: Career

-He is a non-executive board member of the UK Health Security Agency (2022-).
-He was appointed Chair of the newly formed MHRA Expert Working Group on COVID-19 Therapeutics in 2020 He was Vice-Chair of the Commission on Human Medicines (commissioner 2014-2022).
-He was Chair of the MHRA, Expert Advisory Group on Infection, 2015-2022.
-He was also a member of the COVID-19 Vaccine Safety Surveillance Methodologies Expert Working Group.
-He served on the Joint Committee for Vaccination and Immunisation (2005–13), and the Chief Medical Officer's National Expert Panel on New and Emerging Infections (2007–12).
+Friedland has held numerous regulatory and advisory positions.
+He is a non-executive board member of the UK Health Security Agency (2022–), where he chairs the Science & Research Committee and sits on the Audit & Risk Committee.

+He chaired the MHRA Expert Working Group on COVID-19 Therapeutics from 2020 to 2023 and served as Vice-Chair of the Commission on Human Medicines (2014–22).
+Friedland also chaired the MHRA Expert Advisory Group on Infection from 2015 to 2022.

+During the COVID-19 pandemic, he was a member of the COVID-19 Vaccine Safety Surveillance Methodologies Expert Working Group.
+He previously served on the Joint Committee for Vaccination and Immunisation (2005–13) and the Chief Medical Officer's National Expert Panel on New and Emerging Infections (2007–12).
-He was President of the British Infection Association, from 2007 to 2009.
-He has served on numerous charity grant giving bodies including as a Member of the Medical Research Council Clinical Training and Career Development Panel, 2009–13.